2022–23 MRF Formula 2000 season

 The 2022–23 MRF Formula 2000 season was the eighth running of a Formula 2000-level single-seater championship in India.
 Previously known as the MRF Challenge, it was last held up until early 2020, before being cancelled for two seasons because of the COVID-19 pandemic.
 For the 2022–23 season, it was restarted without support of the FIA and simply called MRF Formula 2000, with the field consisting of domestic drivers rather than foreign racers competing over the European and Northern American off-season.

-The season began on 8 October 2022 and was run over four weekends until January of 2023.
+The season began on 8 October 2022 and was run over four weekends until January 2023.
 Sai Sanjay won the championship after taking eight podiums in twelve races.

 Drivers

 The following drivers contested the championship: